flare-foundation/fast-updates/go-client/README.md

 function in the file `client/transaction_queue.go`.
 Currently, in the case of an error, the client only logs the error and dismisses the transaction.
-Alternative actions such as resubmitting the transaction can be implemented, but this can be risky since the submission window might already be closed.
+Alternative actions, such as resubmitting the transaction can be implemented, but this can be risky since the submission window might already be closed.